-Most players are looking for darts that features a high content of tungsten content.
+Most players are looking for darts that feature a high content of tungsten content.
 Tungsten is a very dense material that many high-quality darts are made out of.
-This material allows the manufacturers to make the darts much thinner, while still allowing it to maintain its weight.
+This material allows the manufacturers to make the darts much thinner, while still allowing them to maintain their weight.

 A thinner dart means tighter groupings, which can result in higher scores.
 If you want a fatter, larger dart, you can find those too.
 Darts are also made out of brass or nickel if you want to throw thicker darts.